 In this case the owner wanted his home to look as good as possible for the least amount of money.
 Which translates into basic Tex patching and painting.
 Re-stuccoing this small home would cost approximately $10,000, plus the cost of priming and painting.
 We patched all around the home and painted it for about $1500.
 In other words – Patch and paint $1500 or Re-stucco and paint $11,500.
 Whats important to me as the owner is you as the client understand what the job will look like when we are finished BEFORE we start.
-If we are in agreement prior to starting a job, then you as the client will not
+If we are in agreement prior to starting then life is good for both of us.

 Advantages: Looks great and goes on fast.
 Is newer method.

-Disadvantages: The very few that I’ve seen have lots of air bubbles when looked at closely, and when patched have to be painted twice.
+Disadvantages: The very few that I’ve seen have lots of air bubbles when looked at closely, and when patched have to be painted four times.
 This is a close up view.
 From a distance it looks great and non-contractors wouldn’t normally notice the bubbles.

 To my knowledge synthetic sprayed stuccos are produced by several different manufacturers.
 We don’t put it on new, so I’m unaware of all of the different properties or why certain types are used.